marcialeite24/fullstack_developer_capstone/README.md

 - Open `djangoapp/.env` and replace the sentiment analyzer url

-6. Run the Mongo Server on the carsInventory directory to obtain the searchcars url
+**6. Run the Mongo Server on the carsInventory directory to obtain the searchcars url**

 - Change to `server/carsInventory` directory.
     ``` bash
     cd fullstack_developer_capstone/server/carsInventory